unisonweb/unisonweb-org/src/data/blog/posts/2019-10-16-whats-new/index.md

 * A nicer story for distributed execution and transparent code deployment
 * ... and I could have kept going!!
 My favorite benefit that I didn't cover is having a codebase which is always runnable, never broken, and having structured refactoring sessions rather than long lists of compile errors.

 Content-addressed code is just one of those nice simple ideas that feels like it ought to become ubiquitous in languages of the future.
 But even though it feels like the right thing, it's also a fundamental change that affects just about everything about the developer experience.
 When Unison started as a research project based on this core idea, there were so many questions, like [if you can't ever modify a definition, only introduce new ones, how do you refactor or update a codebase?](https://twitter.com/unisonweb/status/1173942969726054401).
-What has been surprising and cool is that all the questions of "how do you do this in the Unison worldview" continued to have answers, answers that actually made a lot of sense (often MORE sense than what we do now) and we could uncover these answers just by actually thinking a little and keeping an open mind.
+What has been surprising and cool is that all the questions of "how do you do this in the Unison worldview" continued to have answers, and these answers often made MORE sense than what is being done currently.
+Just by thinking through things with an open mind you could uncover this entirely consistent alternate reality of how programming could work, and it was there the whole time just waiting to be discovered.
 That's been a lot of fun!

 ## Working towards our next release

 In the months leading up to Strange Loop and since the conference, we've been really been focused on filling in some gaps in the developer experience.
-Some things we've added :
+Some things we've already done:

 * You can view the history of your codebase (the `history` command)
-* You can move around in that history.
+* You can move around in that history (`undo`, `reflog`, and `reset-root` commands).
-* You can run `IO` programs without needing to add definitions to the codebase first.
+* You can run `IO` programs without needing to add definitions to the codebase first, and you can run scripts that do `IO`
-* Literate Unison transcripts, for producing tutorial style documentation, for instance much of [the docs site](/docs) could be moved over to be generated via the transcript runner, and we're also using these transcripts internally for integration testing of
+* Literate Unison transcripts, for producing tutorial style documentation, for instance much of [the docs site](/docs) could be moved over to be generated via the transcript runner, and we're also using these transcripts internally for integration testing.

 Things we plan on getting done for our next major release: